Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Travel insurance

 Having comprehensive travel insurance is mandatory for this trek.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 5500 meters.
+Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 5500 metres.
 Before the trek begins, you will need to provide us with a copy of your insurance policy.

 Currency Exchange

 The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
-In Kathmandu, you may find banks and approved money exchange centers where you can exchange major foreign currencies, ATMs are widely available to withdraw NPR, but extra service fees may apply.
+In Kathmandu, you may find banks and approved money exchange centres where you can exchange major foreign currencies.
+ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
 Only the 100 INR note from India is legally accepted in Nepal.
 It’s best to exchange money in Kathmandu before heading to trekking regions, as exchange options in remote areas are limited.

 Extra Expense